magiccow/sim900/README.md

 The SIM 800 and M590E GSM modules also have very similar AT command sets.
 The SMS receive code in this repo should be good for these modules also.

+See also:
-See also: Tutorial on the SIM800 module: https://youtu.be/8rqfPc8aRGc
+Tutorial on the SIM800 module: https://youtu.be/8rqfPc8aRGc
+Tutorial on the M590 module: https://youtu.be/IB7JVZKDjyI